febkosq8/local-save/README.md

 ### Fetching data

-Get data from a category
+Fetch data from a category using the `category` and `key`

+_The data will be returned along with the timestamp when it was stored.
+If the data is expired, it will return `null`._

 ```typescript
 try {